MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Experiments and Results

 \subsubsection{Experiment Setup}

+All experiments, including both pretraining and downstream task evaluations, are conducted under a 5-fold cross-validation protocol.
+Each dataset is randomly partitioned into five folds.
+In each run, one fold is held out for evaluation while the remaining four folds are used for training.
+Specifically, under the 10-shot setting, training samples are randomly selected from the four training folds.
+The evaluation fold remains strictly held out and is never accessed during training, ensuring no data leakage.
+All split definitions and sampling scripts are released in our public code repository to support reproducibility.

+Pretraining is performed separately for each cohort and repeated under each cross-validation split.
+This ensures that no evaluation samples are used during representation learning, maintaining a fair and unbiased evaluation setting.

-Our experiments evaluate the efficacy of the proposed model, \proposedmethod, on cancer subtyping and survival analysis tasks by concatenating the outputs from the two modality-specific encoders and feeding the combined vector into a linear classifier.
-The evaluations utilize few-shot learning and linear probing with 5-fold cross-validation.
-To assess generalization ability, two different pre-trained patch encoders are used for evaluation.
+After pretraining, \proposedmethod~is further evaluated on cancer subtyping and survival analysis tasks by concatenating the outputs from the two modality-specific encoders and feeding the combined vector into a linear classifier.
+We adopt both few-shot learning and linear probing for evaluation, following the same 5-fold cross-validation setup.
+To further assess generalization ability, we conduct evaluations using two different pretrained patch encoders.

-The model is optimized using the Adam optimizer~\cite{kingma2014adam} with a learning rate of $2 \times 10^{-5}$.
-Implementation is conducted in PyTorch~\cite{paszke2019pytorch}, and the model is trained for 100 epochs with a batch size of $16$.
+The model is optimized using the Adam optimizer~\cite{kingma2014adam} and is implemented using PyTorch~\cite{paszke2019pytorch}.
 All training sessions are performed on a single NVIDIA GeForce RTX 3090 GPU paired with an Intel i7-12700K CPU and 32GB of memory.
+Full hyperparameter configurations for both pretraining and downstream task evaluations are provided in Table~\ref{tab:hyperparams}.
+All hyperparameter settings and training configurations are also released in our public code repository.